 Conger eels can exceed 10 feet in length and sometimes take gruesome bites out of unsuspecting divers.
 Though they’re saltwater critters, two 7-foot specimens were found lying on a Loch Ness beach in 2001.
 However, these animals may have been deliberately planted there to generate monster-related interest.

 On choppy days, lakes regularly distort the reflections of various objects (hills, trees, etc.) upon their surfaces.
 Looming over Loch Ness are several mountains which face similar treatment.

 5. BIRD WAKES

 When you’re looking at a floating object from some distance away, ascertaining its size can be difficult.
 Treading waterfowl can leave disproportionately large wakes, which seemingly come out of nowhere to onlookers who can’t see the actual avian.

 A fault line rests directly beneath Loch Ness, producing small tremors that release vast columns of bubbles.
 Their violent, unexpected emergence might very well have spawned the area’s creature legends.

 Could Nessie’s head really be a trunk?
-Despite their bulk, elephants are talented swimmers capable of paddling along for hours on end.
+Despite their bulk, elephants are talented swimmers who are capable of paddling along for hours on end.
 When it’s time to take a few laps, their hose noses become top-notch snorkels, periodically jetting above the surface for air.
-According to paleontologist Neil Clark, this behavior might help explain some of Loch Ness’ early monster sightings during the 1930s.
+According to paleontologist Neil Clark, this behavior might help explain some of Loch Ness’s early monster sightings during the 1930s.
 Back then, traveling circuses were a common sight throughout northern Scotland.
 Between shows, these groups were known to occasionally let their performing elephants play around in nearby lakes.
 Perhaps, Clark argues, a few peeping locals mistook these bathing behemoths for aquatic monsters.